1. HTC One M8

-A big upgrade on the Galaxy Note 3, the fourth iteration of the only phablet you should ups the specs with a quad-HD display that boasts a 500 PPI, 16MP rear snapper with a host of OIS features and 3.7 meg selfie cam with a flurry of wide angle modes.
+A big upgrade on the Galaxy Note 3, the fourth iteration of the original phablet ups the specs with a quad-HD display that boasts a PPI of 500, 16MP rear snapper with a host of OIS features and a 3.7 meg selfie cam packing a flurry of wide angle modes.
 The S-Pen has been improved too, with better sensitivity and the ability to select multiple items at once.